DesmondSol/dirsha/README.md

+welcome to dirsha your only bond market place and price prediction ai powered platform for farmers and buyers.

+hosted at www.dirshaa.vercel.app

-# Run and deploy your AI Studio app
+# Run and deploy dirsha platform

 This contains everything you need to run your app locally.